-2018 Water Quality Report
+2021 Water Quality Report

-The City of Elyria is proud to present our Consumer Confident report that covers all testing from January 1, 2018 to December 31, 2018.
+The City of Elyria is proud to present our Consumer Confidence Report that covers all testing from January 1, 2021 to December 31, 2021.
 Included within this report is general health information, water quality test results, how to participate in decisions concerning your drinking water and water system contacts.

-The City of Elyria Water Pumping Plant has been making clean drinking water for customers since 1902, over 117 years.
+The City of Elyria's Water Pumping Plant has been making clean drinking water for customers since 1902, over 119 years.
 We work 24 hours a day, seven days a week to ensure that you, our customer, has a ready, unlimited source of drinking water that meets all of the Ohio EPA's standards.
-We operate and maintain a state of the art conventional surface water plant, located in Lorain, on the shore of Lake Erie.
+We operate and maintain a state of the art conventional surface water treatment plant, located in Lorain, on the shore of Lake Erie.
 We have five water towers and two remote pump stations located in the City of Elyria.
-Over 4.98 billion gallons of water was pumped to our customers and citizens in 2018.
+Over 4.31 billion gallons of water was pumped to our customers and citizens in 2021.
 We serve over 120,000 people in a number of communities.
-We are truly a Regional Water plant serving the needs of our customers.
+Your Drinking Water met all Ohio EPA Standards.